JonasCz/HttpTool/README.md

 * Regex extract and truncate the response body feature

-* Most of the other options for viewing / modifying / saving the response.
+* Some of the other options for viewing / modifying / saving the response.

 * Help is missing

-* Settings / Options
+* Settings / Options is missing

-* Lots of UI control don't do anything yet.
+* Lots of UI controls don't do anything yet.

 * Loading webpages and intercepting / viewing assets and ajax requests they make.

 * A whole lot of other stuff.

+* (Code is somewhat messy and needs some refactoring.)

 ##Compiling:

-Just import the project into android studio and hit "Run".
-Uses Jsoup and OkHttp as dependencies, android studio will fetch them automatically.
+Just import the project into Android Studio and hit "Run".
+Uses Jsoup and OkHttp as dependencies, Android Studio will fetch them automatically.

 If you can help improving / completing it, please do !